lappsgrid-services/ServiceValidator/docs/components/taggers/Readme.md

 10. All output is in one view (LIF input before conversion had one views too), but the amended view does not have an identifier anymore
 11. Service requires Token#pos but this is not enforced
 12. Service produces Sentence annotations, but this is not in the metadata nor is it declared in the view metadata
+13. Service requires text or json#lapps, but accepts only text input
+14. When given text input it complains about missing tokens (which is actually correct given the service requirements)

 The Vassar Stanford taggers copy existing tokens into the new view, correctness of the copy was not checked.
 Related to this we may need to pick up on introducing `dependsOn` again.